Loading...

 Data Overview

 The Adult Social Care Survey (for service users) asks the question, "Thinking about how much contact you've had with people you like, which of the following statements best describes your social situation?".
-The below measure represents those who answered "I have as much social contact as I want with people I like".
-This measure applies to those people in receipt, at the point that data are extracted, of long-term support services funded or managed by social services following a full assessment of need.
-Data from the 2022/23 survey reveals 38.7% of Oldham's adult social care users have as much social contact as they would like, lower than the regional and national averages (both 41.5%).
-This places Oldham 5th lowest across Greater Manchester and 7th lowest across CIPFA neighbours.
+The measure below represents those who answered "I have as much social contact as I want with people I like".
+This measure applies to those people aged 18 years and older who are in receipt, at the point that data are extracted, of long-term support services funded or managed by social services following a full assessment of need.
+Figure 2a below illustrate trends from 2010/11 to 2023/24 and shows that 45.0% of Oldham's adult social care users (18+) have as much social contact as they would like.
+Oldham has a slightly lower but similar rate to the regional (46.4%) and national (45.6%) averages.
+Oldham's most recent rate represents an increase of approximately one-quarter when compared to 35.5% in 2010/11.

 Further Information & Resources